renovatebot/renovate/lib/modules/datasource/custom/readme.md

 }
 ```

-E.g. to have the latest Nomad version in your ansible variables, use this snippet after adding the above configuration:
+To have the latest Nomad version in your Ansible variables, use this snippet _after_ adding the above configuration:

 ```yaml
 # renovate: depName=nomad
 nomad_version: 1.6.0
 ```

-### Custom Offline Dependencies
+### Custom offline dependencies

-Sometimes the source of the dependency versions is not available via an API but has to be generated manually.
-For this purpose, you can manually create dependency "files" (similar to an API) served via http(s) for renovate to access.
+Sometimes the "dependency version source" is _not_ available via an API.
+To work around a missing API, you can create dependency "files".
+These files are served via HTTP(S), so that Renovate can access them.
 For example, imagine the following file `versiontracker.json` for the software `something``:

 ```json
 [